Funding your Education

 McMaster’s Scholarships/Honours Awards are automatic and do not require a separate application.
-Scholarship values are based on a student’s final admission average to program.
+Scholarship values are based on a student’s final admission average.

 Finding part-time employment on campus is a great way to offset some of your university expenses.
-At McMaster, we offer our students a wide range of opportunities to earn a few extra dollars as well as gain valuable work experience.
+At McMaster, we offer our students a wide range of opportunities to earn a few extra dollars while gaining valuable work experience.

-- employment available in over 100 departments across campus
+- Employment available in over 110 departments across campus

 Parents and family are often the first resource that many students turn to in order to fund their university education.
 Families often pre-arrange Registered Education Saving Plans to help cover the cost of a student’s education.

 In the event that you do not qualify for government financial assistance, commercial loans (available through your personal banking institution) might be an option worth considering.
 For more information on these types of loans, please visit your local credit union’s or personal financial institution’s website.